appwrite/appwrite/docs/references/teams/delete-team-membership.md

 This endpoint allows a user to leave a team or for a team owner to delete the membership of any other team member.
+You can also use this endpoint to delete a user membership even if he didn't accept it.